Sign In

 Prep.

-If time is tight, you may be called upon to cleanse and moisturize an actor’s face and neck ready for makeup application.
+If time is tight, you may be called upon to cleanse and moisturise an actor’s face and neck ready for makeup application.
 This will vary on each production as the senior makeup artist will set a precedent for the rest of the department.
 Some will expect actors to arrive with their face prepared for makeup application; others will commit to preparing the skin in the makeup chair.
+Make sure always to wash your hands pre and post cleanse.

 Help stock and clean out set bags.

 Set chairs and makeup bags of the standby makeup artists who will perform ‘touch ups’ during the day.
-Some makeup artists like to take stock themselves, so ask if they would like your help.
+Some makeup artist like to take stock themselves, so ask if they would like to you help.

 General running duties for the department.